 Newer systems offer a brand-new method for entry: fingerprint scanners.
 Getting past biometrics is nearly impossible unless the thief in question happens to have you with them.
 These systems work in a way that’s similar to Apple’s fingerprint scanning service; you press your thumb or finger down and it reads your unique genetic pattern.

 The only downside is that it makes granting access to random individuals much more restrictive.
 That said, it is possible to enter new fingerprints in the system, and some units offer an emergency-only code that only the manufacturers and 911 have access to.

 Your new security system should not only keep you safe, but be easy to use and highly functional, too.
 Features like the ones listed above are a critical part of preventing system access from getting into the wrong hands.
 While we can’t help you install a system, we certainly can help you move in to your new home.
-Call Capitol Moving & Storage for more information on any of our moving services today.
+Call Capitol Relocation & Logistics for more information on any of our moving services today.